BCSharp/PSCondaEnvs/README.md

 ## Manual Install

-If you want to install manually to avoid ExecutionPolicy setting or for some other reason, copy `activate.ps1` and `deactivate.ps1` into your Anaconda\Scripts directory (Windows) or anaconda/bin directory (macOS, Linux).
+If you want to install manually to avoid ExecutionPolicy setting or for some other reason, copy `activate.ps1`, `deactivate.ps1` and `invoke_cmdscript.ps1` into your Anaconda\Scripts directory (Windows) or `activate.ps1` and `deactivate.ps1` to anaconda/bin directory (macOS, Linux).

 ## Usage